 That out of the way.
 Most of us in the beginning of a relationship are never sure of the motivations of the other person unless they make their motives or intentions quite obvious from the start.
 So it’s normal in the early stages of a relationship to be cautious.

 As we get to know someone better, we open up incrementally.
-It’s only by being open and honest with our own feelings that we can tell if there is something there to develop, or if we’re wasting your time.
+It’s only by being open and honest with our own feelings that we can tell if there is something there to develop, or if you’re wasting your time.

 In other words, being open and honest with our own feelings is not the problem.
 The problem is in how we let our intentions be “known”. .